subhaanelburz/Tasks_subhaan_elburz/Task1/README.md

 ## Installing Prerequisites

 - Unity:
-    - Install using the Unity Hub which can be found here: https://unity.com/download
+    - Install using the Unity Hub, which can be found here: https://unity.com/download
-    - Then open Unity Hub, add installs, and choose latest 2022.3.x version with the modules stated earlier
+    - Then open Unity Hub, add installs, and choose the latest 2022.3.x version with the modules stated earlier
 - Python (using WSL Ubuntu terminal):
     ```
     sudo apt update